TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. hint::

-   Since TYPO3 9, TYPO3 must be installed as individual packages for each system extension (see subtree split).
+   Since version 9 TYPO3 must be installed using individual `typo3/cms-*` packages (see "subtree split" for details).
+This means that you will only install the system extensions you really need.
+This, among others, increases security.
+The former `typo3/cms` package cannot be installed anymore.
-   The concept means, you will not copy the full TYPO3 core package, including all system extensions, you will never use.
-But only install what you really want.
-You will not be able to install the full core `typo3/cms:^9`.

 Install the system extensions::